 Smithsonian National Air and Space Museum in Washington DC has two locations, the Museum on the National Mall, and a second location, Steven F. Udvar-Hazy Center in Virginia, near to Dulles International Airport.

-Udvar-Hazy Center, two huge hangars filled airplanes and space craft, is a fun place for kids run around and see some of most famous airplanes in the world.
+Udvar-Hazy Center, two huge hangars filled with airplanes and space craft, is a fun place for kids run around and see some of most famous airplanes in the world.

 Tip: Museum is free, open daily, but check museum website to plan your visit: Udvar-Hazy Center